urob-ctu/docs/docs/contribute.md

 ## Introduction

 The materials you see are primarily written by the teachers of the UROB course, but you can also contribute!
+In fact we encourage you to do so!
 If you notice an error or a typo, please simply [open an issue](https://github.com/urob-ctu/urob-ctu.github.io/issues) on GitHub.
 If you have a more complex suggestion or an entirely new section, follow these contribution guidelines.

 Why should you contribute?
 First, it helps you gain a better understanding of the subject.
 Second, it helps us improve the course.
 Most importantly, you can **earn points for your contribution**.